-• Cheating (190) includes no credit (50) given until a required reassessment is completed.

-- Computer Violation (220) loss of privileges should not interfere with a student's academic progress.
+- Cheating (190) includes no credit (0) given until a required reassessment is completed. - Computer Violation (220) loss of privileges should not interfere with a student's academic progress.
 Loss of privileges may include assignment to the district "penalty box." - Dress Code Violations (280) may require immediate removal from general school environment depending on the nature of the violation.
-Principal has direct responsibility. - Inappropriate Behavior / Horseplay (017) is first of a continuum that continues to Level 2 (407). - All "progressions" are a guide for administration and are subject to adjustment.
+Principal has direct responsibility. - Phone Violation (330) should follow district policy and guidelines to include confiscation and return to a parent on the first and second offenses. - Inappropriate Behavior / Horseplay (017) is first of a continuum that continues to Level 2 (407).

-Possible Reparations Possible Restorative Actions Formal Apology Letter Community Service Deeper Learning Leadership Project Mentoring Others Restorative Circle (Parent, Student, School) Teacher &amp; Student Conversation Explicit modeling &amp; teaching of skills Setting of clear limits Clear goal-setting &amp; self-reflection Assignment of school-level mentor Periodic check-ins and follow up
+All "progressions" are a guide for administration and are subject to adjustment.

+Possible Reparations Possible Restorative Actions

+Formal Apology Letter □ Restorative Circle (Parent,

+Community Service Student, School)

+• Deeper Learning □ Teacher & Student Conversation

+Leadership Project □ Explicit modeling & teaching of

+Mentoring Others skills

+□ Setting of clear limits

+□ Clear goal-setting & self-reflection

+□ Assignment of school-level mentor

+$\Box$ Periodic check-ins and follow up